-Any set of rabbit ears will work, but the dimensions given here are for Sony models AN-14 or AN-16.
+Any set of rabbit ears will work, but I used dimensions for Sony models AN-14 or AN-16.
 Because rod tapering affects antenna resonance, rabbit ears with different taper-section lengths or diameters may not resonate at the intended frequency when adjusted as described.

 To form the recommended geometry, extend the Sony rods to full length (43″ as measured from the swivel joint).
 Then angle the rods so that the tips are 40″ apart, forming an angle of 54° between the rods.
 This geometry resonates the antenna at 90 MHz when matched as described below.
 Mismatch loss is less than 0.7 dB from 88 to 92 MHz.

-To shift the system resonance and maximum response higher in the band, shorten the rods ½″ per MHz.
+To shift antenna resonance and maximum response higher in the band, shorten the rods ½″ per MHz.

-The antenna impedance is about 75 + j300 Ω at the target frequency.
+The antenna impedance is about 75+j300 Ω at the target frequency.
 A series capacitance of 6 pF will match this impedance to 75Ω coax.
-Remove the original 300Ω feedline and solder a 12 pF capacitor to each of the solder lugs.
-Solder the shield of the coax to one capacitor and the center conductor to the other.
-If you like you can form the feedline into a current balun, but usually this is not needed.
+Remove the original 300Ω feedline and solder a 6.2 pF capacitor to one solder lug.
+Solder the coax center conductor to the free capacitor lead and the shield to the other lug.
+If you see evidence of signal pickup on the coax shield, add a current choke.

-You can try unmodified rabbit ears, arranged in the suggested geometry, to experiment with their interference-rejection properties.
+You can try unmodified rabbit ears with the suggested geometry to experiment with their interference-rejection properties.
 The matching capacitance and 75Ω feedline increase signal levels but do not affect the pattern.
 Mismatch loss for unmodified rabbit ears in the suggested geometry is about 4 dB for a tuner input impedance of 300Ω.
 This is low enough that you may want to use unmodified rabbit ears for multipath rejection on local signals.

 When using rabbit ears other than the Sony models, start with the recommended geometry.
 Find a weak signal near the target center frequency and adjust the rod lengths equally to maximize signal strength.
 Resonance is sensitive to the angle between rods but the pattern isn't.
 It may be easier to adjust rod angle than rod length for maximum signal.

-Sony rabbit ears snap into a slot at the back of a TV set.
+The Sony rabbit ears snap into a slot at the back of a TV set.
 Disassemble the antenna, unbolt the plastic snap, and mount the antenna on a base you can place on a flat surface.
-A way to tilt the rods without changing the angle between them is useful because tilting may yield a deeper null.
+Tilting the rods without changing the angle between them may yield a deeper null.
 You can build a tilt mechanism into the base or you can simply join the rods with a string of the proper length.
-This will let you tilt the rods with the swivels and then easily restore the correct geometry.
-A stiff insulated rod works even better than string.
+This will let you tilt the rods with the swivels and then easily restore the correct angle.
+A stiff insulated rod is even more convenient than string.

-This is the azimuth response for circular polarization.
+This is the azimuth response in free space for circular polarization.
 The antenna rods are in the 90°–270° plane.
 Maximum response occurs at an oblique angle to the rods with bidirectional lobes.
 You can use the sharp, deep nulls to reject interference.
 The gain reference is a linearly polarized halfwave dipole.

 When a circularly polarized signal reflects from a surface, the circularity sense reverses.
 Thus right-circular signals yield left-circular reflections.
 If you orient a circularly polarized antenna so that reflections arrive at opposite-circularity nulls, you can reduce multipath distortion on FM signals.
 Unlike the simple pattern nulls characteristic of linearly polarized antennas, opposite-circularity nulls of circularly polarized antennas occur within the desired-circularity main lobe.
 Thus you can maximize the desired signal while rejecting multipath reflections from the same general direction.
 The bidirectional nulls of rabbit ears let you simultaneously reject reflections from the front and rear.